Abdulrahman48811/linkedin-clone/README.md

 ## This is a linkedin clone.
 Also my first ever clone.
 (Firebase)

+![This is the Register Page of the LinkedIn Clone App] (https://github.com/Abdulrahman48811/linkedin-clone/blob/931177d3de7d5a4a850823a5d2b53b0a9a381d95/public/linkedin-clone-SS/linkedin-cloneRegister.png)

+![This is the Home Page of the LinkedIn Clone App] (https://github.com/Abdulrahman48811/linkedin-clone/blob/931177d3de7d5a4a850823a5d2b53b0a9a381d95/public/linkedin-clone-SS/linkedin-clone-HomePage.png)

+##
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts